Explore National Parks in Uttarakhand: Complete Travel Guide

 2. Rajaji National Park

-Rajaji National Park is famous for its diverse wildlife.
-Covering 820 square kilometers, this National Park in Uttarakhand is named after C. Rajagopalachari, a key leader in India’s freedom movement.
-The park is a sanctuary for elephants and also hosts tigers, leopards, and many bird species.
+Rajaji National Park is well known for its rich wildlife.
+Spread across about 820 square kilometers, it is one of the popular National Parks in Uttarakhand.
+The park is named after C. Rajagopalachari, an important leader in India’s freedom movement.
+It is a safe home for elephants and also supports tigers, leopards, and many bird species.

 • Summer (March to June): 6:00 AM to 9:00 AM and 3:00 PM to 6:00 PM